10 Fun Facts about the Patagonian Puma

-The Patagonian puma provokes a lot of interest among tourists who visit Torres del Paine.
-They’re not easy to spot, even though they’re the largest cat species in Chile, due to its exceptional camoflauge skills and, true to their solitary character, they prefer to stay away from curious humans.
+The Patagonian puma provokes a lot of interest among tourists who visit the Torres del Paine.
+They’re not easy to spot, even though they’re the largest cat species in Chile, due to its exceptional camouflage skills and, true to their solitary character, they prefer to stay away from curious humans.

 However, while we can’t always see them at first sight, we know that they are around hiding.
 The guides at Tierra Patagonia are very familiar with pumas and, with their knowledge and experience, are known for being able to help visitors get a privileged and lucky view of a puma in action.
 This, of course, is always done while keeping a safe distance from the big cats, as we don’t want to intrude.

 Along with the help of Tierra’s guides, it is important to learn a bit more about this beautiful animal before going to search for it.
 For this reason, we have made a list of 10 fun facts about the puma that you likely did not already know:

 - It ranks highest on the Patagonian food chain, with guanacos being its main prey.
 For this reason, the puma’s presence is essential in this zone in order to maintain a balanced ecosystem.
 It provides food for scavengers such as the condor and controls the population of the animals it hunts.

 - The puma is the fourth largest cat in the world, after the lion, tiger, and jaguar.

 - Unlike other felines, like the lion or tiger, the puma does not roar but rather purrs much like a regular house cat.
 This condition is why the puma is excluded from the Panthera genus.

 - The puma is one of the most extensive species on the continent, inhabiting mostly mountainous zones, from Canada all the way down to Magallanes.
 This type of geography, such as is found in the Torres del Paine National Park, is perfect for pumas as it provides them shelter between rocks and boulders to hide behind while hunting.